xiaogit00/musingsblog/content/posts/Macro-Overview-Of-Dexs-Using-Dune-Analytics-2021.md

 | Futureswap                 | 0.0%     | 0.0%     | 100.0%   | 11860        |
 | 1inch LP                   | 0.0%     | 0.0%     | 100.0%   | 9367         |

-***Observations:***
-Both Uniswap and Sushiswap have grown tremendously between last year and this year.
-A large portion of Sushiswap's transactions (87%) were made this year, compared to a smaller percentage for Uniswap (65%).
-1Inch is also way more utilized this year at 86%.
-Balancer, on the other hand, saw greater usage in 2020 than 2021.

 ---

+### Uniswap is 9 times more active than Sushiswap in 2021.

+The top 5 most active Dexs this year are Uniswap, Sushiswap, 1Inch, 0x API, Balancer.
+Uniswap is 9 times more active than runner up Sushiswap.

-### Total number of transactions in 2021 across networks?
+>Query: Total number of transactions in 2021 across networks?
-Query:
 ```SQL
 SELECT project, COUNT(*) tx_2021
 FROM dex.trades